compass-stc/StructuralGT/doc/source/gettingstarted/examples.rst

 Conductivities of silver nanowire films
 =======================================

 Predicting the conductivties of two-dimensional silver nanowire (Ag NW) films is a common use case for graph theory.
-In this example, we show how to predict the sheet resistance of a film that was reported in REF.
 To do this we must specify a conductance weight when we set the graph.
 We may optionally rotate the graph to investivate anisotropy, as well as include a resistance assocaited with NW junctions (see API).

 .. code:: python